BrownPaperBag/flush/README.md

 # Presentation

 Library to flush data friendly.
 To use in long-polling and zombie requests.
-Distributed as [composer](http://getcomposer.org/) package.
+Distributed as a [composer](http://getcomposer.org/) package.

 ## Instalation